Trial Graphics

 After years in the courtroom, we know what makes jurors sit up, listen, and understand.

-A tool kit to get your jurors to understand your case and keep them engaged.
+A toolkit to get your jurors to understand your case and keep them engaged.

 Two Years Later, a Progress Report